2 Overlooked Biosafety Practices Can Reduce LAIs

 Two Biosafety Practices to Prevent Laboratory Acquired Infections

-Wet your hands with clean, running water (warm or cold) and apply soap [non-antimicrobial soap recommended].
+Wet your hands with clean, running warm water and apply non-antimicrobial, viscous soap in your palms.

 Lather your hands by rubbing them together with the soap.
 Be sure to lather the backs of your hands, between your fingers, and under your nails.

 Scrub for at least 20 seconds.
 Need a timer?
 Hum the "Happy Birthday" song from beginning to end twice.

 Rinse your hands well under clean, running water.

 Dry your hands using a clean towel or air dry them.
 [Paper towel recommended]

 Turn off the water with the paper towel.

 BSL-2 workers recorded 396 touches to the face (mean = 2.6 HFCs/hr)

 93 subjects, 67 (72%) touched their face at least once, ranging from 0.2–16.0 HFCs/hr

 Pathogen transmission in the laboratory is thought to occur primarily through inhalation of infectious aerosols or by direct contact with mucous membranes on the face.
 While significant research has focused on controlling inhalation exposures, little has been written about hand contamination and subsequent hand-to-face contact (HFC) transmission.